seanpmaxwell/Typescript-Best-Practices/README.md

 ## Organizing shared code
 - In a directory with shared content create a subfolder named `common/`.
-- Add the following files as needed
+- Start off by adding the following files as needed
-  - `utils.ts`: logic that needs to be executed
+  - `utils.ts`: logic that needs to be executed (standalone functions or modular-objects)
   - `constants.ts`: static items
   - `types.ts`: types only no values
+  - Depending on the nature of your project you could have more.
+A react app for example could also include:
+    - `components/`
+    - `hooks/`
 - If any of these files becomes too large, create a folder of the same name, rename the file to `index.ts` and place it there along with its adjacent content:
   - `common/
     - `constants.ts`